 IFI often intersects with inheritance, investing, and retirement planning.
 An expat specialist financial planning expert can help you make an investment and optimized cross-border plan for your finances, including taking into account IFI and other local and US taxes, along with estate planning considerations.

-Do Americans living in France have to pay the French wealth tax on global assets?
+How can Americans in France reduce exposure to French wealth tax legally?

 If you have any questions about your situation or require assistance managing your investments as an American living abroad, get in touch.